 Since the 1990s, the consumption of bottled water has grown massively.
 In the USA, bottled water sales surpassed soft drinks back in 2022.
 But water is no longer enough for many of us.
 Consumers want drinks that do more – boost energy, enhance recovery and support overall health, and we’re also looking for alternatives to alcohol.
 The hydration trend is reshaping the beverage industry and creating opportunities for new entrants and growth.

-Why is hydration trending?
+Why are hydration drinks trending?

 According to ADM’s Beverage Innovation Report (August 2024), hydration is the most essential functional attribute for 54% of non-alcoholic drink purchasers.
 Consumers link hydration to health, especially when paired with functional ingredients.
 Not only that, but many consumers are looking for ways to access benefits like increased immunity, better sleep quality, and improved cognition.